Identifying The Symptoms Of A Panic Attack

 How to distinguish a panic attack from a heart attack

-If you don't or are unable to seek help at the time of the first attack, it is wise to go in for a heart checkup as soon as possible.
-The results can give you a rough estimate of how likely it is that further attacks will require medical attention.
+If you don't or are unable to seek help at the time of the first attack, go in for a heart checkup as soon as possible.
+The results can give you a rough estimate of how likely it may be that further attacks will require medical attention.
 Still, you may never be able to know with 100% accuracy when you need to seek medical help during what may be a panic attack.

 What brings on a panic attack?

 The source of the intense fear behind a panic attack can be either obvious or unclear.
-In fact, you may have no warning at all that you're about to have a panic attack.
+Some people may have no warning at all that they’re about to have a panic attack.
 Stressful situations can initiate panic attacks, but attacks can also happen when life seems otherwise peaceful.

 Furthermore, you can push yourself into an attack if you anticipate that you'll have a panic attack.
 That anticipation can lead to overwhelming anxiety, which is a short step away from a full-blown panic attack for someone with panic disorder.